buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 # Vault Secrets Buildkite Plugins

-__This plugin was originally based on the the *AWS S3 Secrets Buildkite Plugin*__

-__All secrets are base64 encoded in Vault__
-It currently runs on an AWS based Buildkite stack, but it should work on any agent.

 Expose secrets to your build steps.
 Secrets are stored encrypted-at-rest in HashiCorp Vault.

 Different types of secrets are supported and exposed to your builds in appropriate ways: